 Benci Centro was the new name given to this central part of Livorno by town planners to replace its old title - Rione del Mercato -, which is still sometimes used today.
 This central area of Livorno also has a nickname – Ovo Sodo (boiled egg) – because of the yellow and white jerseys worn by the rowing team.
 The name was adopted as the title of a film set in Livorno directed by the Livornese Paolo Virzì in 1997.

 The district of Collinaia is a semi-rural area bordering on the Leccia and Scopaia districts to the east of Livorno.
-It comprises the park known as the Villa Corridi, once owned by the Corridi family who transformed the area of forest into agricultural land.
+It comprises the public park that surrounds the Villa Corridi, once owned by the Corridi family who transformed the area of forest into agricultural land.
 They also founded the distillery known as the Stillo, where there is now a housing development.
+The park also contains a small theatre, Teatro Mascagni, which is home to The Cage, a popular club and live music venue.

 The Colline district of Livorno takes its name from the old Porta alle Colline, the Livorno customs gate which stood where Via Gramsci finishes today, near the hospital.
 Until the early 1900s this gateway was known in Livorno as the Porta ai Sughi because it was here, against the walls built by the Lorraines, that the local farms used to deposit their manure to be used later during the sowing season.